People around the world love to do business. Every business starts with an idea, Entrepreneurs transform ideas into successful businesses.

 Large business entrepreneurship is kind of the exact opposite of small business entrepreneurs.
 But many large company entrepreneurs are mostly small business entrepreneurs at the initial stage.

 Large company entrepreneurship is establishing an innovative idea on a large scale like providing service internationally like Microsoft, Google, etc.

-The difference between the large and small business entrepreneurs is the founder or entrepreneur will be once a small scale entrepreneur or will have experience related to it.
-These entrepreneurs will find a source for funding to expand the company product or service.
+The difference between large and small business entrepreneurs is the founder or entrepreneur will be once a small-scale entrepreneur or will have experience related to it.
+These entrepreneurs will find a source for funding to expand the company’s product or service.

 Mostly, they won’t only provide the service, but they will be the innovators in their field.
 They have an innovative solution and establish it for a larger community.

 Large company entrepreneurs acquire small businesses with innovative ideas, and they invest and transform them into large-scale ones.

 For example, Google is a large-scale business that acquires small businesses, like Fitbit and makes it a large-scale business for a wide range of audiences.

 Having a unique idea to solve a problem will be a starting point for scalable startup entrepreneurs.
 In this, the entrepreneur sees a potential market for his/her unique idea and starts the business.

 The entrepreneur will be involved in every field of the business at the initial stage.
 They can get funding from venture capitalists or angel partners if they impress the investors with their idea.